Hiring is an art form. Large corporations often implement complex processes with the sole aim of weeding out candidates.

 Hiring freelancers is somewhat different from hiring 9-to-5 employees.

-The reason most people go freelance is to gain more control over their life.
+The reason most people Should You Quit Your Job and Become a Freelancer?go freelance is to gain more control over their life.
 Therefore, to attract the best freelancers, you must first embrace flexibility in your business.

 Some things that freelancers universally appreciate: